I often struggle to use the correct preposition when I want to talk about when, how often or how long something is happening.

 Many Swedish learners put their energy into learning vocabulary and some of the bigger grammar areas (for example verbs and adjectives).
 This is natural, and an important area of the Swedish language at the early stages.
 But when you want to start developing your Swedish so you can reach a more fluent stage, getting other areas right becomes important.
 It is frustrating and de-motivating to feel that you are constantly doubting yourself with prepositions and time expressions.
 It takes up a lot of mental energy when you speak, listen or write.
 Especially as we use them so often.
 Let’s put a stop to that.

 Hej!
 I’m Anneli.
-I’m the founder and director of Swedish Made Easy.
+I’m the founder and director of Swedish Made Easy, and the author of Teach Yourself Complete Swedish.

 I help Nervous Speakers and Grammar Phobics to learn Swedish via Skype.
 I author language books, create courses and materials for learning Swedish.
 I believe in using modern technology to build bridges, share languages and cultural understanding across the globe.